metal3-io/metal3-io.github.io/_includes/try-it.md

  * System with CentOS 7 or Ubuntu 18.04
  * Bare metal preferred, as we will be creating VMs to emulate bare metal hosts
- * run as a user with passwordless sudo access
+ * Run as a user with passwordless sudo access

 ### Setup